 Q-Quartz Colors from MSI

 As a pure white quartz, Arctic White goes with anything.
-Cabinets in black, white, natural wood hues—this quartz will also make a bright, beautiful backsplash in any kitchen.
+Cabinets in black, white, colorful or natural wood hues look perfect with Artic White.
+This quartz will also make a bright, beautiful backsplash in any kitchen.
+The simple white design will highlight colorful accents.

 If you’d like to replicate the look of marble, then Calcatta Classique is worth a look.
-This stone features soft gray marbling, well suited to cabinetry in both dark and light shades, neutral enough to match any color family.
+This stone features soft gray marbling, well suited to cabinetry in both dark and light shades and neutral enough to match any color family.
+It would pair well with golden or brass cabinet hardware features.

 Calcatta Lago features dark gray marbling, which means it will look stunning in kitchens that feature dark cabinetry.
-The white in this stone will contrast with your décor while the stone’s veins add interest to the countertops.
+The white in this stone will contrast with your decor while the stone’s veins add interest to the countertops.
+If you’re seeking a dramatic marble-esque look, Calcatta Lago is the best choice for you.

 With hints of brown to the marbling, Calcatta Laza is a good choice for kitchens with natural wood finishes.
 The white base will stand out against wood furnishings while the marbling ties the color scheme together.